specialized806/microsoft-365-docs/microsoft-365/syntex/translation-glossary.md

 ## Create a glossary file

 Two common file formats for a glossary file are a simple CSV file or a more complicated XLF file.
-For other supported file formats, see [Get supported glossary formats](/azure/ai-services/translator/document-translation/reference/get-supported-glossary-formats).
+Other supported file formats include TSV and TAB, XLF.
 You need to create a separate glossary file for each language.
+The terms and phrases in the glossary are case-sensitive.

 ### Create a CSV glossary file